rupertn/predicting_flight_delays/README.md

 ![](delays_by_hour.png) ![](thunderstorm_delays.png)![](corr_matrix.png)

 ## Model Building
 The classification models I wanted to explore were logistic regression, decision tree, and random forest models.
 In theory, with an unbalanced dataset (4 to 1 ratio of non-delayed flights to delayed flights) and some multicollinearity between features, a random forest model was expected to perform well.
 I chose to exclude support vector machines as the run time would be slow on a dataset of this size.

 First, I tested each model using the default parameters, then using GridSearchCV, adjusted hyperparameters to optimize the model performance.
 Model performance was evaluate with the F-score as both precision and recall were important.
 I was primarily interested in maximizing recall (the share of actually delayed flights the model correctly predicted) without significantly sacrificing precision.

 Unfortunately, I found that each model was good at predicting non-delayed flights, but fairly poor at predicting delayed flights.
 The best performing model was a random forest model that achieved an F-score of 0.91 for class 0 (non-delayed flights) and 0.52 for class 1 (delayed flights).

 ## Closing Remarks

-- Need to look at a full years worth of data.
-One airline may have a bad month due organizational problems..
-- Weather may play a larger role in delays during the winter months
-- Missing features that can't be calculated.
-Airlines holding flights for groups of delayed transiting passengers.
-- Random events play a large role, aircraft mechanical problems
-- Not a large enough sample for extreme weather events (high winds)
+To improve model performance further, more significant changes would be required.
+Increasing the sample size by looking at a full years worth of data instead of a single month would hopefully yield better results.
+However, even with a larger sample, the randomness of some flights delays makes predicting them challenging.
+For example, while I was able to engineer some features as a proxy for a certain type of delay, such as whether an airport was slot controlled as a proxy for airport congestion, some types of delays are almost impossible to predict.
+One of these scenarios is when airlines hold a flight at the gate for large groups of passengers (such as a tour group) that arrived late on their previous connecting flight.
+Another would be when airlines have crew scheduling problems that result in a delay.
+Regardless of these shortcomings, this was an interesting project and I learned a lot.
+Thanks for reading.